Crypto Adoption Around the World: Peru

 Economic Instability

-Cryptocurrencies, particularly Bitcoin and stablecoins, are increasingly viewed as an attractive option for hedging against inflation, and also as a way to avoid the devaluation of the national currency, the Peruvian Sol.
-This reflects local concerns over the country’s economic volatility, where digital currencies are becoming a means to preserve value and bypass the traditional banking system, which may be inaccessible or unreliable for some.
+Cryptocurrencies, particularly Bitcoin and stablecoins, are increasingly viewed as an attractive option for hedging against inflation and avoiding potential devaluation of the Peruvian Sol.
+This reflects local concerns over economic volatility, where digital currencies are becoming a means to preserve value and bypass the traditional banking system, which may be inaccessible or unreliable for some.

 Remittances